BU-Spark/bu-spark/documentation/code-quests/apis.md

 ### Level One:
 → Instructions shown below.
 ### Level Two:
 → A hands-on API ques­t to practice fetching data, parsing responses, and displaying information from an external service.
-You can accept the assignment [<u>here</u>](https://classroom.github.com/a/6zvc_FYg).
+You can accept the assignment <a href="https://classroom.github.com/a/6zvc_FYg" target="_blank" rel="noopener noreferrer"><u>here</u></a>.
 ### Level Three:
 → Creating your own project.
-The instructions can be found [<u>here</u>](https://github.com/BU-Spark-Learning-Ambassadors/API-level-3).
+The instructions can be found <a href="https://github.com/BU-Spark-Learning-Ambassadors/API-level-3" target="_blank" rel="noopener noreferrer"><u>here</u></a>.

 ---